MarkMa512/tech-stack/rust/rust_basic.md

         }
         ```

-    - .gitignore: a file that contains files and directories that git should ignore
+    - `.gitignore`: a file that contains files and directories that git should ignore
-    - Cargo.toml:  a configuration file contains metadata about the project
+    - `Cargo.toml`:  a configuration file contains metadata about the project
         - `[package]` section contains metadata about the project
         - `[dependencies]` section contains the dependencies of the project